-Animal behaviorists apply the principles of animal behavior science while studying how animals interact with each other and their environment.
+Animal behaviorists apply principles of animal behavior science while studying how animals interact with each other and their environments.
 They may research an animal’s methods of communication, instinctual responses, learning methods, psychology, and group interaction skills.

 Animal behaviorists in academia may give lectures to students, supervise lab activities, and conduct and publish their own research projects.
 They may also collaborate with other researchers and travel to observe animals in the wild if relevant to their studies.

-Many animal behaviorists work in the area of Applied Animal Behavior, primarily training domestic animals and assisting with the modification of behavioral problems.
+Many animal behaviorists work in the area of applied animal behavior, primarily training domestic animals and assisting with the modification of behavioral problems.
 Applied animal behaviorists may work with companion animals, livestock, laboratory animals, and wildlife.
-Many animal behaviorists working in the companion animal training fields are self-employed.
+Many animal behaviorists who work in the companion animal training fields are self-employed.

 Animal behaviorists with a doctorate may work at colleges or universities as professors and researchers.
-Additional research opportunities not necessarily requiring a Ph.D. may be found with private health companies, laboratories, the federal government, zoos, aquariums, and museums.
+Additional research opportunities that do not necessarily require a Ph.D. can be found with private health companies, laboratories, the federal government, zoos, aquariums, and museums.